OrdoLuminis/ordoluminis.github.io/_posts/2025-02-08-on-envy-and-jealousy.markdown

 He knew very well that the religious leaders had arrested Jesus out of envy (New Living Translation, 2015, Matt.
 27:18).
 </blockquote>

 Instead, true Christians heed Paul's counsel in Philippians and learn from Peter’s exchange with Jesus in John; for what business is it of yours what Christ does in the lives of others unless it is to support them?
+As the Apostles articulate:

 <blockquote>
 Peter asked Jesus, “What about him, Lord?”
 Jesus replied, “If I want him to remain alive until I return, what is that to you?
 As for you, follow me” (New Living Translation, 2015, John 21:21–22).